 Is Tel Aviv safe right now?

 Tel Aviv is likely to be one of the safest places you’ll ever visit.
 The answer to this question is pretty much always “yes”, regardless of when you ask it.
 Crime rates are relatively low, the terrorism threat is low and being hit by a missile is very unlikely, because the city is heavily protected.
-For a longer post about all aspects of personal safety in Tel Aviv, read my dedicated post.
+For a longer post about all aspects of personal safety in Tel Aviv, read my post about how safe Tel Aviv is right now.

 Can you drink the tap water in Tel Aviv?